COMMUNITY JOURNALISM OF THE YEAR WINNER 2020 - WALES MEDIA AWARDS

 There is now an online version here of the autumn 2019 edition - and ahead of our next print edition later in 2021 we are looking for contributors, as well as volunteer deliverers, especially for streets in North Grangetown and off North Clive Street.

 A very good local publication say the judges…….congratulations Grangetown Community News @grangecardiff, winners of Community Journalism of the Year, sponsored by @ITVWalesPress @JournoCharity #JCWMA20 https://t.co/uboqTthT2g pic.twitter.com/rVGnuY1pZM— WalesMediaAwards (@W_M_A) April 30, 2021

 Please email firstname.lastname@example.org or go to our Trello board to register an interest in delivering.

 Copies are distributed to 6,500 homes, shops and businesses.
-It is also be available in Grangetown Hub, local shops, venues and pubs and you will be able to view an online version above.
+It is also be available in Grange Pavilion, Grangetown Hub, Channel View, local shops, venues and pubs and you will be able to view an online version.

 The newspaper - with website and social media presence - was chosen by the judges in the community news category.
 Can we take this opportunity of thanking all our readers, contributors, volunteer deliverers and advertisers for all their help and support over the years.

-Should you have a local news story or would like to tell the community about your organisation or school then our paper is a perfect way of reaching people!you are a local business/organisation who would like to advertise to the local community our paper is an ideal place to place an advert.
+Should you have a local news story or would like to tell the community about your organisation or school then our paper is a perfect way of reaching people!
+If you are a local business/organisation who would like to advertise to the local community our paper is an ideal place to place an advert.